-My children’s most favourite ice cream is Mint Chocolate Chip.
-So it’s a no brainer, why this is our house ice cream!
-I make it home very often to wean them off that sickly green coloured something you get in the malls… So far its working!
+My children’s favorite ice cream is Mint Chocolate Chip.
+So it’s a no brainer, why this has become our house ice cream!
+I make it at home often to wean them off that sickly green colored something you get in the malls… So far it’s working!

-This dairy free, vegan treat is as dreamily luscious as it can get.
-The mint flavour will leave you just gobsmacked.
+This dairy-free, vegan treat is as dreamily luscious as it can get.
+The mint flavor will leave you just gobsmacked.
 Its amazing what a punch a small handful of mint leaves can deliver.
 I added a few basil leaves in this recipe, just on a whim.
 Together they gave the ice cream a really fresh and aromatic character.
 The dark chocolate chunks are a perfect foil to the sweet creaminess of the dessert.
-I used dairy free vegan organic chocolate from Earth Loaf.
+I used dairy-free vegan organic chocolate from Earth Loaf.
 Please substitute with any dark chocolate you wish to.

 I was lucky to get a whole bunch of beautiful vanilla beans all the way from Kochi, thanks to dear friend.
 See the black flecks of vanilla dotting the ice cream?
 They make me feel like doing a happy dance!

-Vanilla bean, – 1, split in half lengthways
+- 1 Vanilla Bean split in half lengthways